reshamas/fastai_deeplearn_part1/tmux.md

 <kbd> ctrl+b [then arrow up/down/side] </kbd>

 ### tmux:  MAGIC command
 <kbd> ctrl+b </kbd>
-This is the **key** prompt for using tmux.
+:key: This is the **key** prompt for using tmux.

 ### tmux: kill current pane
 <kbd> ctrl+b x </kbd>

 ### tmux: detach session
 This will detach the current session and return you to your normal shell.
-You can exit AWS with tmux running in background, and ssh into the instance again.
+You can exit AWS with tmux running in background, and `ssh` into the instance again.
 <kbd> ctrl+b  d </kbd>

 ### tmux:  list sessions from normal shell